KB Users Guide - General Info - Questions Brand New KB Admins Should Consider

 Consider each audience or population for whom you are creating documentation.
 How much (or more importantly, how little) do they know?
 This is important for making sure content is written as simply, clearly, and concisely as possible.
 This may also relate to the access controls you’ll ultimately apply to the documentation:

-- set document access to the External Site (accesible to public)
+- set document access to the External Site (accessible to public)

 - restrict to a specific User Access group

-- limit an author to Publish only in one Topic via the Limited Access group
+- limit an author to Publish in only one Topic via the Limited Access group feature

 - restrict only a part of your document to be visible by a User Access group

-Of the Concepts You are Communicating, What are the Smallest and Most Concrete Ideas into which They Can Be Broken Down?
+Of the Concepts You are Communicating, What are the Smallest and Most Concrete Ideas into which They Can Be Broken?

 This goes along with the above question—you want to break up information into easily digestible parts (distinct and individual documents), then link them together via the See Also and Up, Previous and Next features.
 That way, if someone is only looking for the answer to one question, they can find it easily in one document.
 Should they need more, you can always direct them to additional information in other documents.